-The primary aim of this series is to understand if the male domination in Vedic India was really discrimination against women as feminists’ often portray.
+The primary aim of this series is to understand if the male domination in Vedic India was real discrimination against women as feminists’ often portray.

 All articles under Vedic India can be viewed – here

-Also find articles under Modern Feminism – here]
+Also find articles on Modern Feminism – here]

 Child Marriage, as the Indian census data shows and explained here still exists in certain parts of India.
 As feminists all over the world, project it as one form of female genital mutilation and forcing them to get raped, the data shows even boys are married in their childhood.
 Apart from the theory of genital mutilation, feminists also show how a girl is not allowed to choose her own husband and hence not given enough freedom.